 LULAC National President Margaret Moran

 Margaret Moran was elected as National President at the League of United Latin American Citizen’s 81st National Convention in Albuquerque, New Mexico on July 17th 2010.
-This past summer, at the 83rd National Convention in Orlando, Fl.
-President Moran began serving her third term as President of the Nation’s largest and oldest Hispanic civil rights membership organization.
+This past summer, at the 84th National Convention in Las Vegas, NV.
+President Moran began serving her fourth term as President of the Nation’s largest and oldest Hispanic civil rights membership organization.
 Founded on February 17, 1929, for more than eight decades, LULAC has advanced the economic condition, educational attainment, political influence, health, workforce development and housing rights of Hispanics through more than 900 councils and community-based programs.

 As a LULAC member, Moran’s involvement with the organization spans more than three decades.
 She has served in many roles, including LULAC National Parliamentarian, National Vice President for Women, Texas State Director, Texas Deputy State Director, San Antonio District XV Director, District XV Treasurer and President of Council #4421.
 Additionally, Moran serves on the Board of the LULAC National Educational Service Centers (LNESC) and is passionate about her work in education.
 She was a co-founder of the LNESC San Antonio Center and has been involved with the LNESC Young Readers Program.

 “I am honored to serve in this national role.
 LULAC is a non-partisan group that consists of people from all walks of life and perspectives.
 Our organization must move forward by continuing to recruit and inspire youth and young adults to participate,” says Moran.
 “We are all equal and will stand United for equal rights, respect and dignity”.